 Thinking you'll get a free bag on your next JetBlue flight?
 Think again.

-Airlines have turned luggage fees into a cash cow over the last decade, raking in billions of dollars a year.
-And JetBlue baggage fees are no exception – in fact, they've gotten even worse in the past year.
+Airlines have turned luggage fees into a cash cow over the last decade, raking in billions of dollars a year, and JetBlue baggage fees are no exception.
+In fact, they've gotten even worse in recent years.

-Curious what you'll pay to check a bag on your next JetBlue flight?
-Want to know what you'll be allowed to bring as a carry on?
-Want to find ways to save on JetBlue baggage fees – if not avoid them entirely?
+Curious about what you'll pay to check a bag on your next JetBlue flight?
+Want to know what you'll be allowed to bring as a carry-on?
+Want to find ways to save on JetBlue baggage fees … if not avoid them entirely?

 We've got it all covered.

 - Current JetBlue Baggage Fees

 - JetBlue Carry-On Bag Allowance